 21 SIS Epidemic Across a Dynamic Network

-EpiModel uses temporal exponential-family random graph models (TERGMs) to estimate and simulate complete networks based on individual-level, dyad-level, and network-level patterns of density, degree, assortativity, and other features influencing edge formation and dissolution.
-Building and simulating network-based epidemic models in EpiModel is a multi-step process.
-It begins with estimation of a temporal ERGM and continues with simulation of a dynamic network and epidemic processes on top of that network.
+We build and simulate a network-based epidemic model in EpiModel.
+EpiModel uses temporal exponential-family random graph models (TERGMs) to estimate and simulate the whole (sociocentric) network of a population, based on individual-level, dyad-level, and network-level patterns of density, degree, assortativity, and other features influencing edge formation and dissolution.
+This is a multi-step process: it begins with estimation of a temporal ERGM and continues with simulation of a dynamic network and epidemic processes on top of that network.

 In this tutorial, we work through a model of a Susceptible-Infected-Susceptible (SIS) epidemic.
 One example of an SIS disease would be a bacterial sexually transmitted infection such as Gonorrhea, in which individuals may acquire infection from sexual contact with an infected partner, and then recover from infection either through natural clearance or through antibiotic treatment.